CHP has made great progress during Quarter 1 of 2021/22 on its most ambitious capital expenditure programme to date.

 Funding for the works will come from a variety of sources and will include £2.8 million directly from CHP.

 One of the most important CHP-funded projects this year includes finishing construction of the UK’s greenest health building – Foleshill Health Centre in Coventry.
-The £3.3 million project is a partnership between CHP and NHS Coventry and Warwickshire Clinical Commissioning Group (CCG) and has just reached Practical Completion.
+The £3.3million primary care building was finished in June, with the GP team seeing patients from 9 August.
+It is a partnership between CHP and NHS Coventry and Warwickshire Clinical Commissioning Group (CCG).

 - New out of hospital birthing units at two buildings in the North West – Lowe House Primary Care Resource Centre in St Helens and the St Chads Centre in Kirkby, both in Merseyside.
 Value: £1.08 million